pidster/ddd-test-04/LINT_FIXES.md

     - Run: `npm install react react-dom @mui/material @mui/icons-material @reduxjs/toolkit react-redux react-router-dom react-error-boundary`
     - Verify all required packages are present in `package.json`.
 (Completed)

-- [ ] **Fix import/module resolution errors**
+- [x] **Fix import/module resolution errors**
-    - Check all import paths for typos or missing files.
-    - Ensure local modules (e.g., `./components/common/LoadingSpinner`) exist and are correctly named.
-    - Update import statements if files were moved or renamed.
+    - All required directories and files for imports now exist in the correct locations.
+No files needed to be moved; all referenced modules are present.
+(Completed)

 - [ ] **Rename TypeScript interfaces/types to use required prefixes**
     - Prefix interfaces with `I` (e.g., `User` → `IUser`, `Claim` → `IClaim`).